godak9/Final_Project/README.md

 - Florian Boyaka

 ## Selected Topic
 Experiencing a shark bite is considered a random occurrence [and, unfortunately, not often explainable](https://stories.uq.edu.au/contact-magazine/2019/fear-versus-reality/index.html).
-We want to dive deeper into the randomness of shark bites and explore the possibility of predicting shark bite fatalities by using extracted global shark bite data and creating classifier models.
+We want to dive deeper into the randomness of shark bites and explore the possibility of predicting shark bite fatalities by using extracted global shark bite data and creating classifier machine learning models.
 Are certain features invovlved in a shark bite situation associated with more fatality?

 Using Python's Scikit-learn library we created various machine learning models to explore predicting scenarios where a shark bite is fatal.
 We extracted data for the machine learning models from the Shark Research Institute's website and put it through extensive preprocessing and cleaning by way of curated categorization.
 The transformed data was hosted as a database and accessed using SQL Alchemy.